 5. Complete a Research Proposal Form and a 250-word proposal or Abstract to their research committee and graduate program coordinator.
 After the research committee members and graduate program coordinator have approved and signed the form, the student should forward it to the Office of Graduate Studies.
 If applicable, include a copy of the IRB, IACUC, and/or IBC approval.

-If after the Research Proposal Form is approved, and there is a change in any of the following, the student should submit a memo listing these changes to the Office of Graduate Studies.
+If there is a change in any of the following after the Research Proposal Form is approved, the student should submit a memo listing these changes to the Office of Graduate Studies.
 This memo should be signed by the student, advisor or committee chair, and the graduate program coordinator:

 - Change in Dissertation or Thesis Committee Membership